gromitski/streamlined-dev-tools/docs/tools/accessibility/lighthouse.md

 Common issues and solutions:

 1. **No URL Found**
+   - Make sure your browser window is in focus
-   - Ensure you've copied a valid URL to your clipboard
+   - Try copying the URL to your clipboard
    - Try passing the URL directly as a command line argument

 2. **Chrome Not Found**